 How to make vegan blueberry breakfast cake

-6. Evenly spread the batter into a prepared baking dish.
+Step 6.
+Evenly spread the batter into the prepared baking dish.

-This recipe uses fresh blueberries, but you can always substitute them for frozen.
+This recipe uses fresh blueberries, but you can always substitute them for frozen ones.

 - frozen cherries